SevenShepherd/SevenShepherd.github.io/_posts/2023-02-07-ordo-salutis.markdown

 <a name="roman" href="#contents" style="font-style:Italic;font-size:2.1em;">II.
 Roman Catholicism</a>

-The order of salvation in Roman Catholic theology is usually expressed in terms of the grace mediated by the church’s sacraments.

 - [⚠️ Synergistic](https://carm.org/dictionary/synergism/)
 - [⚠️ Sacerdotalism](https://carm.org/dictionary/sacerdotalism/)
 - [⚠️ Deviated from St. Thomas Aquinas who taught a form of Augustinian predestination.](https://youtu.be/--fafICBts8?t=983)

+<span style="font-style:Italic;font-size:1.6em;">Theologians</span>

+- Traditional
+    - Ludwig Ott
+- Post-Vatican II
+    - Richard P. McBrien

+<span style="font-style:Italic;font-size:1.6em;">Ordo Salutis</span>

+Ordo Salutis provided by Dr. Bruce Demarest's <a href="https://amzn.to/3HMIbPZ">"The Cross and Salvation: The Doctrine of Salvation (Foundations of Evangelical Theology)." pp. 36-44</a>

+The order of salvation in Roman Catholic theology is usually expressed in terms of the grace mediated by the church’s sacraments.

 1. **The sacrament of *baptism*** (Tit 3:5)
     - imparts supernatural life by regenerating the soul and uniting it with Christ.
 Water baptism, in addition, is said to remove the guilt and penalty of original sin.
 Through the sacrament of baptism “Man is made white as a sheet, brighter than snow.”